Will TikTok Be Banned In The USA? It May Depend On Who Owns It

 "The assumption, which I think is accurate, is any time the Chinese government wants it, they can have it," Baker said.

-"If TikTok can find a way to make the administration happy, maybe through divesting itself of its Chinese owner, that'll be the course they take," Jim Lewis, researcher at the Center for Strategic and International Studies and former State Department official, told NPR.
+"If TikTok can find a way to make the administration happy, maybe through divesting itself of its Chinese owner, that'll be the course they take," Jim Lewis, researcher at the Center for Strategic and International Studies and a former State Department official, told NPR.
 "If not, I think the hammer comes down."

 There are murmurs about a possible American-based spinoff, or a small group of U.S. investors buying the app from ByteDance in hopes of appeasing the White House and Congress, the technology website The Information reported.